-It all started many years ago, in 2002, when Maria Amelie fled to Norway and became asylum seeker.
-After years in uncertainty, 25 years old, she wrote her first book telling her refugee story.
-That led to a change in the immigration law and a debate on migrants rights in the Northern Europe earning her title as Norwegian of the Year.
-Right after she went into entrepreneurship and technology journalism and wrote 3 more books.
+It all started many years ago, in 2002, when Startup Migrants CEO, Maria Amelie, fled to Norway and became an asylum seeker.
+After years in uncertainty, at just 25 years old, she wrote her first book telling her refugee story.
+Lead by Maria, the Norwegian community rallied to help her change unfair aspects of Norway’s immigration laws.
+This launched a debate on migrant rights across Northern Europe earning Maria title as Norwegian of the Year.
+Shortly after, in search of her own passions, she pursued entrepreneurship and technology journalism going on to write 3 more books.

-In 2002 Nicolai Strøm-Olsen was changing the world through politics as a young conservative in Norway.
-He then continued with his passion – art.
-He wrote a book on Norway’s foremost artist Hans Gude, co-founded a new Nordic art magazine KUNSTforum and the art conference Kunstweekend.no, and started Frekk Forlag, a publishing company where he explored entrepreneurship, city development and policy.
+In 2002, Nicolai Strøm-Olsen was also changing the world through politics as a young conservative in Norway.
+Having made an impact there, he returned to his career in art history.
+He wrote a book on Norway’s foremost artist Hans Gude, co-founded a new Nordic art magazine KUNSTforum and the art conference Kunstweekend.no, and started Frekk Forlag, a publishing company where he explored entrepreneurship, city development, and policy.

-In the fall 2017, they met at Oslo Innovation Week by Skaperkraft think tank introduction.
-Both wanted to learn more on the topic of migration and entrepreneurship.
-Something was in the works on this in Europe, and there were no books or proper information exploring this two subjects in interdisciplinary way.
+In the fall 2017, worlds collided in Oslo.
+Maria and Nicolai found themselves chatting at Oslo Innovation Week and discovering that they both wanted to learn more on the topic of migration and entrepreneurship.
+There were both exasperated by the field and lack of proper books on information exploring these two subjects in interdisciplinary way.

-In 2018 we wrote the book, created a Brave Founder Beginnings award together with Nordic Startup Awards, done talks in Germany and Norway and started a digital platform.
-We are excited about how we will evolve in 2019!
+In 2018 we published Startup Migrants, created a Brave Founder Beginnings award together with Nordic Startup Awards, spoke across Europe on diversity and entrepreneurship and began pioneering in the field of migration research.
+We are excited to see what we can accomplish in 2019!